sviams/blog/_posts/2019-10-03-value-of-purpose.markdown

 * can be traced from the organizational down to the individual level

 ## `Alignment` => `Autonomy`
-Only using a clear and common purpose as a unifier can an organization achieve business alignment.
+Only by using a clear and common purpose as a unifier can an organization achieve business alignment.
 Alignment lets your organzation
 * subdivide without major risk of counter productivity
 * focus energy on the business